autowarefoundation/autoware.universe/launch/simulator_launch/README.md

   </include>
 ```

-The simultor model used in simple_plannings_simulator is loaded from "config/simulator_model.param.yaml" in the "`VEHICLE_MODEL`_description" package.
+The simulator model used in simple_planning_simulator is loaded from "config/simulator_model.param.yaml" in the "`VEHICLE_MODEL`_description" package.